Expertise and Outcomes

 GWTG-Stroke’s Target: StrokeSM Honor Roll award recognizes hospitals that rapidly treat ischemic stroke patients with the critical clot-busting drug tPA (tissue plasminogen activator).
 Most ischemic strokes are caused by the blockage of a brain artery by a clot and tPA can be given intravenously to break up the clot and restore normal blood flow to the brain.
 To be effective, tPA must be administered within 4.5 hours of the onset of stroke symptoms; and the sooner it is administered, the more effective this treatment is in achieving excellent outcomes, defined as patients experiencing mild or no disability at 90 days from the stroke.
 Once a patient arrives in the hospital, tPA should be given within 60 minutes of arrival.

 Opening a blood vessel with intravenous tPA or by catheter-based reperfusion carries a small risk of hemorrhage with worsening of the stroke (symptomatic hemorrhage).
 According to the original large study which led to the approval by the FDA for the use of IV tPA for acute stroke, the symptomatic hemorrhage rate for IV tPA treatment should be less than 6.2% per year.
-In each of the last four years, our symptomatic hemorrhage rate and or other complications, whether patients were treated with intravenous tPA, catheter-based reperfusion, or both, ranged from 0% to 3.8%.
+In each of the last five years, our symptomatic hemorrhage rate and or other complications, whether patients were treated with intravenous tPA, catheter-based reperfusion, or both, ranged from 0% to 3.0%.

 OTHER EARLY TREATMENTS FOR STROKE